 Simple OKRs Template with Point-based Scoring Rubrics [TEMPLATE]

-Once you’ve shared your objectives and collected KRs, the whole thing comes together like this:
+Once you’ve shared your objectives and collected KRs, the whole thing comes together in a single place, like so:

 You can view and copy this template in Google Sheets here.

 CYCLE LENGTH - Defined in weeks, set by leadership

 OBJECTIVE(S) - Inspirational statements, set by leadership, shared with everyone ← note: limit objectives to 4 or fewer

 KRS - Defined by individual contributors, in support of the objectives, clearly measurable

 - Activity - What you plan to do